Film Preservation Studies

 Module: 1

-The photochemical image I. Black & White and colour development
+The photochemical image (I and II).
+Black & White and colour development

 Module: 1, 2